JetBrains/teamcity-documentation/topics/github.md

 [//]: # (title: GitHub)
 [//]: # (auxiliary-id: GitHub)

-TeamCity integration with GitHub issue tracker can be set up separately or as a part of TeamCity integration with the [GitHub source code hosting service](integrating-teamcity-with-vcs-hosting-services.md).
+TeamCity integration with GitHub issue tracker can be set up separately or as a part of TeamCity integration with the [GitHub source code hosting service](integrating-teamcity-with-vcs-hosting-services.md#Connecting+to+GitHub).

-When setting up [integration](integrating-teamcity-with-issue-tracker.md#Enabling+Issue+Tracker+Integration) with GitHub, in addition to the repository URL and other general settings, you need to configure authentication and specify the issue ID pattern.
+When setting up integration with GitHub (see general information [here](integrating-teamcity-with-issue-tracker.md#Enabling+Issue+Tracker+Integration)), in addition to the repository URL and other general settings, you need to configure authentication and specify the issue ID pattern.

 ## Authentication